 All of these hotels in Porec are handpicked by me and they have both a great location and the best reviews.
 Click on the name in order to check the rates for your dates:

-Luxury (150€ and up): Hotel Parentium Plava Laguna – 50m from the beach, with hot tubs, pools and live shows, this place is perfect for honeymooners and those trying to escape the touristic crowds.
+Luxury (150€ and up): Hotel Parentium Plava Laguna – 50m from the beach, with hot tubs, pools and live shows, this place is perfect for honeymooners and those wanting a spectacular experience at their hotel.
 Boutique Hotel Mauro is another great option for staying in the city.

 Middle-priced (50 – 150€): Valamar Riviera Porec Hotel 4* – I stayed in this hotel for 3 nights and I loved it!
 The breakfasts were marvelous, the room faced the Riviera and the hotel has the most central location in the city.
 The staff is extremely nice – when I figured out that I forgot my toothbrush, they immediately gave me a new one free of charge!
 Residence Villa Karda is my second recommendation for a middle-priced accommodation with great service.
 It offers great service and a good value for money!

 Where to eat

 There are a handful of restaurants in Porec that will satisfy any foodie:

 - Konoba Cakula – This was the first restaurant that I tried in Istria!
 It has a great location and the food and décor are simply amazing.
 There are live concerts with local music during the evening and the restaurant offers a beautiful view over the sea with a central location.
 I loved the desserts!

 - Hrast – Great for seafood dishes.
 It has an amazing location outside of the crowded streets with a stunning view over the Old Town, just 7-10 mins away by walking from the heart of the city.
 Everything is homemade, delicious and fresh!

 - Restaurant Divino – Live concerts with local music during the evening, a beautiful view over the sea, central location.
 Yummy desserts!